cpenv/autocpenv/README.rst

 Configuration
 =============
-Open Deadline Monitor and enable *super user* mode under the tools menu.
-Then open the *Configure Event Plugins* dialog from the tools menu.
+Open Deadline Monitor and enable *super user* mode in the tools menu.
+Then open the *Configure Event Plugins* dialog also in tools menu.

 .. image:: config_dialog.png
     :alt: autocpenv Config Dialog